arbindo/mimock/docs/docs.md

 ## Introduction

-Mimock is an utility tool to setup mocks for REST API endpoints to mimic the actual endpoints.
+Mimock is a utility tool to setup mocks for REST API endpoints to mimic the actual endpoints.
 This tool will be helpful to test UI applications locally or in CI/CD pipelines.
-Mimock follows an interceptor based pattern which enables the developer to test the endpoints without having to restart the application.
+Mimock follows an interceptor-based pattern which enables the developer to test the endpoints without having to restart the application.

 This project is geared towards both open-source and enterprise applications which offers REST API based solutions.
 Mimock acts as a faster, easier to setup and automated testing utility tool which can be easily adopted by different projects into their deliverables pipeline.